Don River (Ontario): Wonscotonach Parklands (Don River Valley Park)

 In October 2016, the city of Toronto announced the creation of a 200 acre Don River Valley Park that will stretch for 7 km from the West Don Lands up to approximately Todmorden Village in the north.
 The park will have three zones, an urban zone from West Don Lands to Riverdale Park, a park zone from Riverdale north to Bloor and finally a natural zone for the remaining section to Todmorden Village.
 Trails for biking and pedestrian use will be connected from existing ones for recreational and transportation needs.
 Another aim for the park is restoration of land and the upper sections of the Don River.
 The project aims to revitalize the ravine space through a series of projects that will advance the priorities set out in the city of Toronto's Lower Don Trail Master Plan, prepared by DTAH.
-Together with a series accessible new entry points, the Master Plan calls for the reclamation of former green spaces throughout the valley, including the former snow dump site north of the Bloor Viaduct.
+Together with a series of accessible new entry points, the Master Plan calls for the reclamation of former green spaces throughout the valley, including the former snow dump site north of the Bloor Viaduct.
 Naturalized ecological conditions throughout the valley would offer improved flood protection.
 A "nature-inspired" public art program is set to launch in 2017, aiming to strengthen the cultural presence of the Don Valley, which—according to the Master Plan—already serves as a de facto backyard to some 250,000 Torontonians.
 This new park will be under the management of the Toronto Parks, Forestry and Recreation Division.
-In 2018 the park was renamed as Wonscotonach Parklands with Wonscotonach in Anishinaabe meaning "black burnt grounds" or "area previously swept by fire", deriving as an Anglicized form of the name "Waasayishkodenayosh" meaning "burning bright point" or "peninsula" in Anishinaabemowin.
+In 2018 City Council directed staff to consult community about naming the network of parks in the Lower Don "Wonscotonach Parklands", with Wonscotonach meaning "black burnt grounds" or "area previously swept by fire", deriving as an Anglicized form of the name "Waasayishkodenayosh" meaning "burning bright point" or "peninsula" in Anishinaabemowin.